Onyx-Protocol/Onyx/docs/core/learn-more/authentication.md

 Chain Core allows control of which entities have access to certain features of the system.
 There are two methods available for limiting access:

 1. Access tokens using HTTP Basic Authentication
-2. x509 client certificates
+2. X.509 client certificates

 These authentication objects can be created and managed via the Chain Core Dashboard, SDKs, or the [`corectl`](../reference/corectl) command line tool.

-For convenience, in all pre-packaged installations of Chain Core **access from localhost does not require authentication**.
+For convenience, in all desktop installations of Chain Core **access from localhost does not require authentication**.

 ## Authorization